ErikMN/acap_quake2/README.md

 - Yamagi Quake II as the ACAP executable
 - GPU rendering through EGL and OpenGL ES 3
 - axoverlay2 output into the camera video stream
-- native `game.so`
-- packaged SDL2 runtime
-- statically linked libwebsockets
-- pinned Quake II demo data fetched during the build
+- Pinned Quake II demo data fetched during the build
-- direct ACAP start and stop support
+- Direct ACAP start and stop support
-- packaged React web interface with live video and browser controls
+- Packaged web interface with live video and browser controls
-- authenticated WebSocket keyboard and mouse input
+- Authenticated WebSocket keyboard and mouse input

 The web interface can start and stop the application, display the Axis video stream, and capture keyboard and pointer-lock mouse input for Quake II.